Out of the Ashes

-A little green jewel-like beetle, the Emerald Ash Borer (EAB), has arrived in Hopewell Valley and its effects will be devastating.
-EAB threatens the entire North American Fraxinus (Ash) genus.
-Ash trees are one of the primary native trees in Hopewell Valley and can be found on public property and in forests and yards though our area.
+A little green jewel-like beetle, the Emerald Ash Borer (EAB), arrived in Hopewell Valley and its effects have been devastating.
+The EAB threatens the entire North American fraxinus (ash) genus, and ash trees are one of the primary native trees in Hopewell Valley, found anywhere from on public property to forests and yards thoughout our area.

-Hopewell Township is being proactive in the fight to protect our ash trees.
-(For more information, go to https://www.haveyoursayhopewelltwp.org/Emerald-Ash-Borer.)
-Due to the nature of the attack, it is very difficult to determine which trees have already succumbed.
-As a result, many ash trees, some infected and some yet to be infected, must be taken down to insure public safety.
+Hopewell Township has been proactive in the fight to protect our ash trees.
+(For more Township info, please visit https://www.haveyoursayhopewelltwp.org/Emerald-Ash-Borer.)
+Due to the nature of the damage, it is very difficult to ascertain which trees have already succumbed, and as a result, many ash trees, some infected and some yet to be infected, must be taken down to insure public safety.

-To commemorate the virtual loss of this beautiful American tree, and in the spirit of the HV Arts Council’s ongoing upcycling theme – making art out of trash and typically discarded items – we will be kicking of a new initiative called Out of the Ashes.
-This initiative will include a diverse series of art programs, exhibits and community events to be held throughout 2018.
+To commemorate the virtual loss of this beautiful American tree, and in the spirit of the HV Arts Council’s ongoing upcycling theme, we continue our ongoing initiative Out of the Ashes: Art Emerging from Fallen Trees.
+This initiative includes a diverse series of art programs, exhibits, and community events to be held from 2018 to the present.